aalemayhu/jamstack-oslo/meetings/meeting-planning-03-01-2019.md

 March.
 Of course no spoilers, check [Meetup][7] early each month :wink:

 It’s still early but we would love to collaborate with the Netlify people.
-They might help us reach more interested people around Norway or those who intend to travel here.
-Also getting our page on the JAMstack.org website would be awesome but we can revisit all this after hosting a few events.
+They might help us reach more interested people in Europe or those who intend to travel here.
+Also getting our page on the [JAMstack.org][11] website would be awesome but we can revisit all this after hosting a few events.

 ## Remote speakers

 We talked about event types.
 See the meeting notes for [Snakke om JAMstack #1][0] for details.
 Knut had the great idea of trying out, remote presentations.
-I like the a idea and we should definitely try this!
+I like it and we should definitely try this!

 ## Kode24

 The magazine at [kode24][kode24] published a article today about their [coding calender][9].
-Knut will establish dialogue with them.
+Knut will establish a dialogue with them.

 ## Building a organization team